josephmathew1996/movies-api/README.md

 - All the test files are located in the controllers package.
 Run `go test -v ./controllers/` to test the controllers package
 - The tests do not depend on any external dependencies.
 The db interface has been mocked out in the mocks package.

-## API Oveview
+## API Overview

-- Performs all operations such as get all movies, add, udpate and delete a movie.
+- Performs all operations such as get all movies, add, update and delete a movie.
 - Handles 2 user roles (admin/user).
 - Admin has the permissions to perform all the operations while user is only able to view the movies.
 - CORS is enabled
-- Successfull login returns the `Bearer` Token (JWT format) which is needed for accessing all secured endpoints.
+- Successfull login returns the `Bearer <access_token>` (JWT format) which is needed for accessing all secured endpoints.
 - Movies searching, sorting and filtering are all implemented.

 ## API Methods and Status Code